calaldees/TeachProgramming/hackathon.md

 References
 ----------

+* 2024?
 I was asked for advice on setting up a hackathon for girls with local schools and undergrads.
 I waxed lyrical about my advice and wrote this document.
+* 2025 I was asked about running a hackathon and significantly enhanced this document